Niveka1998/expense-management-system/README.md

 ## 🎯 Overview

-The Expense Management System is a comprehensive backend solution built with Spring Boot, designed to streamline financial tracking and budgeting.
-It provides a solid foundation for developing scalable, maintainable expense and budget management applications.
+The Expense Management System is a microservices-based application built with Spring Boot and React, designed to streamline financial tracking and budgeting.

+Each service is modular and independently deployable, connected through Eureka Server (service discovery) for seamless communication.

-This system offers a modern approach to personal finance management, combining robust backend architecture with intuitive data handling capabilities.
+This project provides a scalable, maintainable solution for personal finance management, combining a strong backend with intuitive data handling.

 ## 🚀 Why Expense Management System?